-- (D+30 min) Fourth attack, disguised as an emergency vehicle, is detonated in front of the emergency room entrance of Indiana University Hospital. - Blast dispersal and damage causes additional casualties and injuries. - Incoming emergency vehicles to all local hospitals must now be searched for explosives, thus slowing down getting the injured to a medical facility.
+- (D+20 min.)
+Third attack, another vehicle bomb is detonated in a parking facility near the stadium. - (D+30 min.)
+Fourth attack, disguised as an emergency vehicle, is detonated in front of the emergency room entrance of Indiana University Hospital. - Blast dispersal and damage causes additional casualties and injuries. - Incoming emergency vehicles to all local hospitals must now be searched for explosives, thus slowing down getting the injured to a medical facility.